vonglasow/atoum-documentation/source/en/cookbooks/receipt.inc.rst

 * ``Tests\Units\``
 * ``TEST\UNIT\``

 However, in general, the namespace used to test classes is fixed, and it's not necessary to use a regular expression if the default isn't suitable.
-In our case, it could be replaced with the string ``my\tests``, for example through the ``@namespace`` annotation:
+In our case, it could be replaced with the string ``my\tests``, for example through the ``@namespace`` annotation :

 .. code-block:: php